 What breast reconstruction can do:

 - Give you a breast contour

 - Provide improved symmetry to your breasts so that they look similar under clothing or a bathing suit

-- Help you avoid the need for an external prosthesis
+- Help you avoid the need for a form (external prosthesis) inside your bra

 What breast reconstruction may do: